jimmerioles/bitcoin-currency-converter-php/README.md

 ## Change log

-Please see [CHANGELOG](https://github.com/jimmerioles/bitcoin-currency-converter-php/blob/master/CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG][link-changelog] for more information on what has changed recently.

 ## Testing